A Message from the Owner: A Consumer's Guide to Carpet Cleaning

 7. Are you certified by the IICRC and will you show me your certificate?

-Recommendation #4: Once you're satisfied that you're working with an honest, competent professional, invite him into your home and ask for a specific quotation in writing.
-A written quotation gives you the assurance that you know exactly what your job will cost -- no surprises.
+Recommendation #4: Once you're satisfied that you're working with an honest, competent professional, invite him into your home and ask for a specific quote in writing.
+A written quote gives you the assurance that you know exactly what your job will cost -- no surprises.

 By following these four recommendations, you'll gain all the information you need to make an informed, intelligent decision.
 If you want a quick, cheap carpet cleaning job, many companies in the phone book can help you.
 Or you can rent a shampooer and do the job yourself.

-We’ll be happy to answer your questions -- provide you a cost estimate over the telephone -- or come into your home and give you a free written quotation -- without obligation of any kind.
-To reach us, call 218-727-2575.
+We’ll be happy to answer your questions and set up a time to come into your home or business and give you a free written quote, without obligation of any kind.
+To reach us, call (218) 727-2575.